dannycab/dannycab.github.io/_pages/research.md

 ## presentations

-I have given a number of presentations about my research.
+I've given a number of presentations about my research.
 Here's a sample of some of the more recent ones.

 <ul>
 {% for talk in site.talks %}